KWellesly/ML4Anime/index.md

 # Anime Recommendation Engine

 ## Motivation [kevin]
 Anime is a form of animated media with origins tied to Japan.
-A recent Google trend revealed that there are between 10-100M searches for anime related topics every month [cite source].
-This number has only just peaked in the month of April [cite source] as a result of nation-wide quarantine orders and subsequent efforts to find an entertainment medium.
+A recent Google trend revealed that there are between 10-100M searches for anime related topics every month [1].
+This number has only just peaked in recent months [2] as a result of nation-wide quarantine orders and subsequent efforts to find an entertainment medium.
 Our goal is to apply machine learning to recommend the best anime for a user to watch based on their personal favorites.
 Recommendation engines can be built using the techniques of either collaborative or content-based filtering.
 Due to the limitations of our dataset, our implementation involved using content-based filtering with a modified KNN.
 To enhance the model and provide only the best of recommendations, we used a combination of dense, categorical, and textual features.

 ## Data